Bastwake History, Family Crest & Coats of Arms

 Early History of the Bastwake family

-Another 169 words (12 lines of text) covering the years 1593, 1654, 1773 and 1846 are included under the topic Early Bastwake History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bastwake research.
+Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bastwake History in all our PDF Extended History products and printed products wherever possible.

 Bastwake Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Bastwake were recorded, including Bostock, Bowstock, Boast, Bostake, Bostick and many more.